 Fava Bean Dip – A smooth vegan bean dip or spread made with dried fava beans, cumin, and garlic, a healthy and delicious Egyptian recipe.

 - 50 g/ 1.7 oz/ 1 bunch wild garlic

 - 100 g/ 3.5 oz/ 3/4 cup sunflower seeds

 - 75 ml/ 2.5 fl.oz/ 1/3 cups nut milk

 - 1 tablespoon lemon juice or more to taste

 - Wash and dry the wild garlic leaves very thoroughly, they should be really dry.
 Remove the stems.

 - Place the sunflower seeds in the food processor and process very finely to obtain a powder.
 Don't exaggerate though, you do not want the seeds to release their oils and turn to butter.

-- It will keep for at least 1 week in the fridge, I made a lot and placed the jars in the freezer.
+- It will keep for at least 1 week in the refrigerator or it can be frozen.